We Ship Our Bareroot Plants To Everyone Nationwide.

 The left image below shows how our ground cover plants look like before shipping.
 Once you receive your ground cover roots, please plant them immediately.
 This ensures your ground cover plants will bloom beautifully like the right image below by springtime.

 To promise our clients to receive exactly what they ordered, we only ship our grass plugs during warmer months.
 This is due to our glass plugs being planted in large fields surrounded by other species of grasses and carex and it is too difficult to identify them because of the tops being gone.

 The left image below is an example of our perennials before shipment.
 The perennials are shipped without blooms since they are sent in their dormant season.
 Once you receive your perennials, plant them and wait for spring and your flowers to arrive (right image below).

 We ship in the dormant season (safe), and the plants send much cheaper because they have no container or soil to weigh the packages down.
-They are 100% completely safe to dig, plant and ship bare root plants when dormant (dormant means "asleep" with no pretty foliage, leaves or blooms on them.
-To ensure your plants arrive healthy and happy, we bring out large tubs of Terra-Sorb directly to the fields, dig up your order, dip the roots in Terra-Sorb instantly, and quickly are sent to the shipping warehouse for packaging.
-All nurseries do not practice these extra steps but rest assured we do.
+They are 100% completely safe to dig, plant, and ship bare root plants when dormant (dormant means "asleep" with no pretty foliage, leaves, or blooms on them.
+To ensure your plants arrive healthy and happy, we bring out large tubs of Terra-Sorb directly to the fields, dig up your order, dip the roots in Terra-Sorb instantly, and quickly are sent them to the shipping warehouse for packaging.
+All nurseries do not practice these extra steps but rest assured, we do.
 While other nurseries prepare their plants in the field by placing them in a cooler until they are shipped, we pride ourselves on top quality and service and only practice beneficial shipping methods.

 Buying Bare Root Plants Saves You Money

 Bare Root Plants are more natural to ship, lowering the overall cost for you and us!
-We send our bare root plants, trees, perennials, and ferns without the need for containers.
+We send bare root plants, trees, perennials, and ferns without needing containers.
 Which also means cheaper shipping.
 Why not buy the same plants at a fraction of the cost?

 Storing Ferns, Ground Covers, and Perennials